-The DOS representative will be an ex-officio member of the Committee, but serve only as a consultant to the Student Selection subcommittee.
-The DOS representative will review all student applicants and consult with the Student Selection Committee in specific cases where issues of behavior and conduct are relevant to the selection process.
+The DOS representative will be a fully participating member of the Interim Study Abroad Committee, but will serve only as a consultant to the Student Selection subcommittee.
+The DOS representative will review all student applicants and consult with the Student Selection subcommittee in specific cases where issues of behavior and conduct are relevant to the selection process.